pankaj104/shortnews-admin-panel/FIREBASE_SETUP.md

 1. **Authentication**: Users can sign up, log in, and log out
 2. **News Management**:
-   - Create new articles
+   - Create new articles with thumbnail images
    - Edit existing articles
    - Delete articles
    - Filter and search articles
    - Articles are stored in Cloud Firestore
+3. **Category Management**:
+   - Create categories with English and Hindi names
+   - Edit existing categories
+   - Toggle category active/inactive status
+   - Delete categories (only if no articles use them)
+   - Automatic article count per category
+   - Multi-language support
-3. **Real-time Updates**: Changes are immediately reflected across all users
+4. **Real-time Updates**: Changes are immediately reflected across all users

 ## Troubleshooting:

 - **Permission Denied**: Make sure your Firestore rules allow authenticated users to read/write
 - **Articles not loading**: Check browser console for errors and verify Firestore is enabled
+- **Categories not loading**: Verify Firestore collections `articles` and `categories` are accessible
+- **Cannot delete category**: Categories with existing articles cannot be deleted - move or delete articles first
 - **Authentication issues**: Ensure Email/Password authentication is enabled in Firebase Console

+## Collections Created:

+Your Firestore database will have these collections:
+- `articles` - Stores news articles with metadata
+- `categories` - Stores category information with multilingual support